sevkel/tmoutproc/docs/source/index.rst

 The package is divided in three modules:

 * tmoutproc.calc_utils: Methods useful for calculations using turbomole output
-* tmoutproc.geometry_utils: Methods useful for calculations using turbomole output
+* tmoutproc.geometry_utils: Methods useful for manipulating coord files in xyz and turbomole format
 * tmoutproc.io: Input/Output Methods (Loading and saving coord files in xyz and turbomole format, ...)

 * See available modules: :ref:`modindex`